googleads/google-media-framework-ios/README.md

 ![Google Media Framework iOS Demo](http://googleads.github.io/google-media-framework-ios/gmf_ios_portrait.png)

-The framework is currently in beta, allowing interested developers to try it out and send feedback before we finalize the APIs and features.

 ##Features
 - A simple video player UI for video playback on iOS.
 - Easily integrate the Google IMA SDK to enable advertising on your video content.